By Todd Kalman

 Build digital advertising commissions from a blended digital rate versus using different rates for each digital product or tactic.

-Different commission rates for different tactics can also encourage sales staff to recommend tactics with higher rates instead of advocating for what’s best for the customer.
+Different commission rates for tactics can also encourage sales staff to recommend tactics with higher rates instead of advocating for what’s best for the customer.
 As noted, this short-sighted approach leads to negative long-term consequences.
 Advertisers may eventually leave to find a digital advertising partner that will put their needs first.

 4. Increase commission on renewals.